What Are The Types Of Die Casting?

 Gravity die casting is a type of die casting that uses gravity to fill the mold cavity with molten metal.
 The metal is poured into the mold from a ladle and allowed to flow into the cavity under the force of gravity.
 This method is used for metals with low melting points, such as aluminum, brass, and copper.

-Read More: How Accurate Is Die Casting?
+Read More: How To Avoid Die Casting Defects?

 The gravity die casting process is slower than hot chamber and cold chamber die casting, but it is more cost-effective for small production runs because it does not require expensive machinery.